 I had a little time after I ate to walk around DCA and pose for PhotoPass pictures before I headed to the taxi pickup area on Harbor Avenue to get an Uber to head over to see "Come From Away" one more time.
 I mean, it wouldn't make sense to travel all the way across the country, in part to see the show, and to only see it once.
 I almost always rate my Uber drivers with 5 stars but I had to ding one off for this guy because we drove over a curb at one point… and I think there was another maneuver that felt slightly questionable although I can't recall what it was.

-While I was waiting around for the doors to open, a guy started to talk to me and I realized it was the actor who played Bob in the show!
-I'd also seen him hanging around the lobby the previous day, and I guess he recognized me since I'd been in the front row.
-He was very friendly, but when I mentioned knowing Lisa and realOz, his face totally lit up and he was even friendlier.
-Asserting that Lisa is the best, he asked to take a selfie with me to send to her… and then I took one with my phone as well.
+While I was waiting in the lobby for the auditorium doors to open, a guy started to talk to me and I realized it was the actor who played Bob in the show!
+(I'd noticed him in the lobby after the matinee the previous day but I didn't say anything to him then because I had no reason to.)
+Being my awkward self, I'm pretty sure my first comment to him was "You're in the show, aren't you?"
+He asked me if I was there the previous day- I guess he recognized me since I'd been in the front row.
+He was very friendly, but when I mentioned knowing Lisa and realOz, his face totally lit up and he took that friendliness up a notch or 10.
+Asserting that Lisa is the best, he asked to take a selfie with me to send to her to tell her he met me… and then I took one with my phone as well.
 I really don't go out of my way to meet actors but I enjoyed chatting with him.
-I saw him again after the show in the lobby and stopped to say goodbye- but I had to wait for him to take a selfie with a service dog which was so sweet!
-(As a follow up: I happened to run into him in Pittsburgh in April and he remembered me.
-By the time I saw the tour again in Chicago in August, I was compelled to wait for him after the show since it had become a habit to see him- plus I had to let him know I saw a video Lisa had shared with me from his recent trip to Gander!
-He remembered me again and gave me a big hug.)
+I hadn't memorized the cast list or anything, so as soon as I got to my seat I rifled through the playbill to see his full name and credits; obviously he'd told me his first name.
+I saw him again after the show in the lobby area and wasn't sure if I should stop to say goodbye- ultimately I did, but I had to wait for him to take a selfie with a service dog which was so sweet!
+He insisted on signing my playbill and, since I don't really find autographs necessary, I recall thinking "Great, I was planning to give this one away and keep the one that I'd been able to keep in slightly more pristine condition from yesterday."

 I was about 7 or 8 rows back this time, which allowed me to have a better perspective on the show.
 I like sitting in the front row for a more intimate connection with the performance, but sitting a little further back provides a better overview of the Tony award winning staging.
 I enjoyed the tour cast just as much as the previous day- probably a little moreso since I hadn't downed a soda right beforehand this time so I didn't spend the last minutes eager to use a restroom.